-Behaviors that are not considered safe, respectful, and responsible include...
+Behaviors that do not meet our SOAR expectations include...

 - destroying property

 - writing on walls, furniture, or books

 - leaving trash around or littering

 - damaging or taking others' things without their permission

 - disrupting the education of others

 - threatening the safety of others

 - being physically or verbally aggressive

 - teasing and/or being rude to others

 - spreading rumors and gossip

 - ignoring directions

 - bullying, intimidating, or harassing other students

 - swearing

 - running in the halls or stairwells

-- leaving the designated area without permission
+- leaving the designated area without permission or not reporting to a designated location.

 - using the phone or texting without permission from an instructor

 - violating the Technology Acceptable Use Policy

 - insubordination, non-compliance or talking back to teachers

 - wearing hats, hoods, visors, or sunglasses indoors

 - invading the personal space of others, including inappropriate/unwanted touching

 - making a public display of affection, including kissing